seed-rs/seed/examples/server_interaction/README.md

-## Communicating with a server
+## Communicating with a server with HTTP requests

-## Does not work yet
-Using web-sys's Fetch, and Serde's [de]serializiation.
+Using web-sys's fetch, and Serde's [de]serializiation.
+Demonstrates sending and receiving Get and Post requests using web_sys's Fetch API, and updating state outside of the element events.